SCIENCE ILLUSTRATION

 Sediment plumes and noise generated by deep-sea mining could impact pelagic species and biodiversity in deep midwater ecosystems (for full figure see link below).

-MICRO-PLASTICS INVADE LARVAL FISH HABITAT
+MICROPLASTICS INVADE LARVAL FISH HABITAT

 CORAL REEF FUTURES